Kriza János Ethnographic Society

 The Kriza János Ethnographic Society (Hungarian: Kriza János Néprajzi Társaság; abbreviated: KJNT) is ethnographical research institute founded in Cluj, Romania in 1990.
 Its objective is to serve as professional representation of the ethnic Hungarian ethnographers from Romania, and to provide an institutional framework for research and professional work.
-Since its inception has been operating continuously, and as ethnographic research and ethnographic education began to develop, its activities expanded and diversified.
-From 1994 the Society has its own headquarters, where a library, an archive, a publisher and a lecture hall is housed.
+Since its inception it has been operating continuously, and as ethnographic research and ethnographic education began to develop, its activities expanded and diversified.
+From 1994 the Society has its own headquarters, where a library, an archive, a publisher and a lecture hall are housed.
 The latter is used for ethnographic lectures and exhibitions.